Coffey Anderson: Country Ever After

 On 6 November 2020, Netflix premiered Anderson's reality TV sitcom Country Ever After, costarring his wife Criscilla Crossland, their three children and his father, Stanley Anderson.
 The series was planned to be called Country-Ish but was changed to the present one on launch.
 The series' first season followed Anderson's independent country music career, Criscilla's battle with stage 3 colon cancer and return to professional dancing, and explored how they mix both with family and their shared faith.
 The series was produced by Touched by an Angel star Roma Downey.

 Appearances in other media

 In February 2013, Taco Bell used a Spanish version of Lionel Richie's "Hello", sung by Anderson, in the restaurant chain's Cool Ranch Doritos Locos Tacos commercial.

 In 2016, Anderson recorded an instructional video titled "Stop the Violence Safety Video for When You Get Pulled Over by the Police".

 Personal life

+Anderson is biracial, with his father being white and his mother being black.

-Anderson met hip-hop dancer Criscilla Crossland at a church in 2008 and they got married on February 14, 2009.
-The couple has three children; a son and two daughters.
+Anderson met hip-hop dancer Criscilla Crossland, who performed for music artists such as Britney Spears, Rihanna and Snoop Dogg and also once served as a choreographer for the Dallas Cowboys Cheerleaders, at a church in 2008 and they got married on February 14, 2009.
+The couple had three children; a son and two daughters.
 Anderson has another daughter from a previous marriage.

-Coffey announced on his Instagram page that he and Criscilla Crossland were divorcing.
+In 2018 Criscilla was diagnosed with stage 4 colon cancer.
+Despite winning her first bout with colon cancer by the summer of 2021, Criscilla confirmed to People in February 2022 that the cancer still nevertheless had a "very, very high" chance of returning.
+Coffey announced on his Instagram page that he and Criscilla Crossland were divorcing, with Criscilla later confirmed to have filed for divorce in 2022.
+Criscilla would at one point appear in the Netflix docuseries about the Dallas Cowboys cheerleading team and the summer of 2024 served as an audition judge for the cheerleaders of the 2024 season.
+Criscilla died from colon cancer on December 2, 2025, at the age of 45.

 He is involved in charity, partnering with the Military Warriors Support Foundation based in San Antonio, Texas.